Digital DesignLab Projects

 When to Wonder: Picky Eating

-Working with Helen L. Egger, MD, we have built a novel, intuitive way of enabling parents to provide consent for research studies on their phones and created an interactive, game-based approach for collecting child-report data and parent-report data on picky eating and other behaviors related to child mental health.
+Working with the Department of Child and Adolescent Psychiatry, we have built a novel, intuitive way of enabling parents to provide consent for research studies on their phones and created an interactive, game-based approach for collecting child-report data and parent-report data on picky eating and other behaviors related to child mental health.
 Learn more about the When to Wonder: Picky Eating App.

 Smart Clinical Decision Support